West Jordan Drug Charges Lawyer

 A drug conviction has the power to negatively impact your entire life.
 Regardless of whether the charges are felony or misdemeanor, a conviction can lead to thousands of dollars in fines, months or years of incarceration, the suspension of your driver’s license, and the creation of a permanent criminal record which will continue to haunt you long after you are released from jail or prison.
 With a drug arrest in your history, you may be denied for jobs, loans, and even opportunities to buy or rent certain properties.

 The bottom line is that if you’re facing drug charges, you need to act fast.
-West Jordan criminal defense attorney Darwin Overson has more than 15 years of experience handling thousands of cases on behalf of juvenile and adult clients, and is ready to fight aggressively to protect your rights and challenge the allegations.
+Utah criminal defense attorney Darwin Overson has more than 15 years of experience handling thousands of cases on behalf of juvenile and adult clients, and is ready to fight aggressively to protect your rights and challenge the allegations.

 To set up a free and completely confidential case evaluation, call Darwin today at (801) 758-2287.